 You can follow me on Bluesky, Researchgate, Academia or Instagram. (but please reach out via email, rather than through messaging on these platforms).

-Writing on conflict in DR Congo
+Writing on conflict in DR Congo and the regional involvement(s)

 Stearns, Jason and Titeca, Kristof (2025) ‘Rwanda’s Attack on Congo Could Plunge Africa Into War’, Foreign Policy, 28 February 2025